 How Long Does a Mortgage Application Take?

 Our online application should take no more than 10 minutes.
 You will answer personal questions related to your income and employment history and provide details on the property you are looking to purchase or refinance.
+If you have your documents handy, you can start scanning and uploading the docs via your mobile device or computer after submitting an application!

 Tips for the Mortgage Application Process